Divakar-Murugesh/Examples/README.md

 # Examples
-This "Examples" Project for beginners to learn Android.
+This "Examples" Project for beginners to learn Android Development using Kotlin.